 Whether you choose whole flaxseed or ground flaxseed though, it’s best to store them in the fridge or the freezer.
 Those naturally occurring oils can go rancid, and you certainly don’t want to eat rancid oil OR risk imparting a negative flavor in your baked goods.

-- Anytime you use flax egg instead of regular egg, make the flax egg FIRST – before you do anything else – so it has enough time to gel without disrupting your baking plans.
+- Anytime you use flax egg instead of regular egg, make it FIRST – before you do anything else – so it has enough time to gel without disrupting your baking plans.

-- If you’re in a pinch, chia seeds work too! (although they’re definitely more expensive)
+- If you’re in a pinch, you can make an “egg” with flax OR chia seeds!
+Although chia seeds are definitely more expensive.

-- If you’re in a rush, use hot water to make the chia gel faster.
+- If you’re in a rush, use hot water to make the flax gel faster.

 - 1 Tbsp ground flaxseed